 Ausberry earned his master of education in 1992 and his specialist in higher education administration in 2004.
 He is presently a doctoral candidate in higher education administration.
 Ausberry also remains committed and involved in an array of personal and professional development programs.
 He is highly recognized inside and outside of collegiate athletics, serving on many boards and committees, both locally and nationally.

 In 2018, Ausberry was recognized as the LSU National L Club Distinguished Alumnus of the Year.

-Ausberry, a native of New Iberia, Louisiana, is married to the former Cheri Morial of New Orleans.
+Ausberry, a native of New Iberia, La., is married to the former Cheri Morial of New Orleans.
 They have two sons, Austin and Jaiden.